 An All Souls Procession is a really beautiful ritual.
 In Mexico people cheerfully and adoringly recall beloved family members that have passed.
 One might compare this to visiting a cemetery to place flowers on a family member’s tomb

 Specifics of the celebration will vary by region.
 But one aspect of the Day of the Dead seems common.
 Building intricate altars to greet and welcome bygone spirits home.

 Vigils are held and families frequently go to cemeteries to place flowers and ornaments on the graves of departed relatives.

 Celebrations will often feature traditional foods including pan de muerto or “bread of the dead”.
 Most often the food item will contain a miniature skeleton.
 Participants will dress in special Day of the Dead costumes.

 Mexico celebrates this special day On November 1st and 2nd.
 Two locations where this ritual is specially impressive: Mixquic, a small town in Mexico City, and in Janitzio, a charming little island in the state of Michoacan.

 Parades, Day of the Dead costumes and other festivities are all part of Tucson’s Day of the Dead history.
-For more on the Day of the Dead Festivals in Tucson go to 2013 All Souls Procession website.
+For more on the Day of the Dead Festivals in Tucson go to All Souls Procession website.

+Questions about the Tucson Real Estate Market or Tucson Homes for Sale?
 Call Us - 520 940 4541 OR complete the - CONTACT FORM - and we will get right back to you!